Marcus0104/JPM-Financial-Analysis/README.md

 ## Introduction <a name="introduction"></a>
 #### Part I

-Sean's Background Information and Investment Portfolio was provided to our team as a document.
+Sean's Background Information and Investment Portfolio were provided to our team.

 The COVID-19 pandemic precipitated an abrupt end to many of the catalysts of global growth over the past decade, and underpins a paradigm shift in portfolio asset allocation.
 Positive equity-bond correlation and a simultaneous drawdown in both asset classes in 2022 have encouraged investors to seek additional sources of yield, capital appreciation, and diversification.